 The Spurs are averaging 45.0 rebounds per game with 35.8 on the defense and 9.1 off the offensive glass.
 The leading rebounder is Jakob Poeltl with an average of 7.4 boards per game.
 San Antonio steals the ball an average of 7.2 times per game and averages 4.9 blocked shots per game.
 The leader in steals is Murray with an average of 1.6 per game and Poeltl is the swat commander for the Spurs with a team-high 1.6 blocks per game.

 Injury Report: Questionable Thursday for the Spurs are LaMarcus Aldridge, Rudy Gay, Devin Vassell and Derrick White, while Quinndary Weatherspoon is out indefinitely

 - San Antonio is 4-2 ATS in the last six at home

 - Oklahoma City is 4-9 ATS in the last 13 during March

-- Thunder are 0-5 ATS in their last 5 games
+- The Thunder are 1-5 ATS in the last six on the road